MithraBijumon/LS---Web-Dev/Week 3/README.md

 This week, we’re entering the **Backend world** — where your apps become truly dynamic and powerful!

+> Hey guys..
+We know backend might feel heavy or intimidating at first ..it was to us too initially and to be honest that’s okay!

+You don’t have to learn everything at once.
+Break it into smaller concepts, implement each one step-by-step, and combine them gradually.

+If you’re unable to complete everything this week, don’t worry — Week 4 is also focused on backend + integration.
+We’ve intentionally kept Week 4 light so you have time to catch up and finish smoothly.

 ---

 ## What’s in Store This Week?